2014-2015 Comprehensive Fee

 - Email notice of delivery of new statements for viewing by the student and other authorized users;

-- Ability to view 12 months of previous statements;
+- Ability to view previous statements;

 - Ability to view payment history and other postings to the student account;